 - 1. The PCC has overall responsibility for safeguarding within St Helen's.
 This policy is maintained, reviewed, and sanctioned by the PCC. - 2.
 The church safeguarding sub-committee is a source of advice and guidance on safeguarding issues.
 They will advise the PCC on any matters relating to safeguarding, make recommendations for changes in policy and procedure, ensure provision of appropriate safeguarding training and hold ministry area leaders (MAL) accountable for policy implementation. - 3.
 The Parish Safeguarding Officer (PSO) is appointed by the PCC and given the responsibility for safeguarding within the church family and all its various ministries.
-Given the size of our church and the diversity of our ministries, it is necessary for the PSO to delegate their responsibilities to ministry area leaders.
-The PSO will assist and advise ministry area leaders if a safeguarding issue or risk arises and needs to be addressed.
+Given the size of our church and the diversity of our ministries, it is necessary for the PSO to delegate some of their responsibilities to ministry area leaders, who will be the first point of contact for all safeguarding concerns in their ministry area.
+Safeguarding concerns will then be reported to the PSO, who will advise and lead the response to any concerns that meet statutory thresholds, liaising with the Diocese and external agencies as required.
+Where concerns do not meet statutory reporting thresholds, the PSO will advise and support the ministry area leaders as required.
 The PSO will also be included in decisions about whether to permit someone to be involved in ministry with children where their Disclosure and Barring Service (DBS) check is blemished, or information is provided about them under the DBS scheme.